ibrunotome/docker-laravel-appengine/README.md

-# Laravel dockerized with official Google App Engine flexible php environment + swoole.
+# Laravel dockerized with official Google App Engine flexible php environment + swoole
 Laravel dockerized with: gcr.io/google-appengine/php72 + swoole, postgres:10.4-alpine, redis:4.0.11-alpine and others (ready for production).

 You can build this image for production on GAE flexible using auto managed redis and database by Google Cloud Plataform building from the Dockerfile, or run all locally using the docker-compose file.